A new vision for the historic West Newton Armory

 Who we are.

-Metro West Collaborative Development (“Metro West CD”), formerly known as Watertown Community Housing, is a private non-profit corporation founded in 1991 to address the shrinking supply of affordable housing in Watertown and now the Metro West region of Boston.
-The mission of Metro West CD is to organize residents, mobilize resource, and identify areas that improve the quality of life for residents of Metro West communities.
-We accomplish this mission by creating and preserving affordable homes; supporting economic development that strengthens neighborhoods, towns, and our region; and by building alliances with partners and constituencies throughout the region to increase awareness and build support for community development.
+“Metro West Collaborative Development (“Metro West CD”), formerly known as Watertown Community Housing, is a private non-profit corporation founded in 1991 to address the shrinking supply of affordable housing in Watertown and now the Metro West region of Boston.
+The mission of Metro West CD is to collaborate with Metro West communities to expand housing opportunities by:

 Civico Development, LLC (“Civico”) is a community-focused real estate development group committed to quality design, historic preservation, and incremental neighborhood development.
 Our mission is to develop high-quality buildings, streetscapes, and neighborhoods that significantly enhance the livability and sustainability of our communities.
 We integrate an innovative blend of contextual design and civic spirit in our work, which includes projects of all scales, focused on walkability and human-scale design.